LYRICA and LYRICA CR are not for everyone.

-LYRICA is not for everyone.
-LYRICA may cause serious, even life threatening, allergic reactions.
-Stop taking LYRICA and call your doctor right away if you have any signs of a serious allergic reaction.
-Some signs are swelling of your face, mouth, lips, gums, tongue, throat or neck or if you have any trouble breathing, or have a rash, hives or blisters.
+LYRICA and LYRICA CR may cause serious, even life-threatening, allergic reactions.
+Stop taking LYRICA or LYRICA CR and call your doctor right away if you have any signs of a serious allergic reaction.
+Some signs are swelling of your face, mouth, lips, gums, tongue, throat, or neck or if you have any trouble breathing, or have a rash, hives, blisters, or skin redness.

-Drugs used to treat seizures increase the risk of suicidal thoughts or behavior.
-LYRICA may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.
-Patients, family members or caregivers should call the doctor right away if they notice suicidal thoughts or actions, thoughts of self harm, or any unusual changes in mood or behavior.
+LYRICA and LYRICA CR may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.
+Patients, family members, or caregivers should call the doctor right away if they notice suicidal thoughts or actions, thoughts of self-harm, or any unusual changes in mood or behavior.
 These changes may include new or worsening depression, anxiety, restlessness, trouble sleeping, panic attacks, anger, irritability, agitation, aggression, dangerous impulses or violence, or extreme increases in activity or talking.
-If you have suicidal thoughts or actions, do not stop LYRICA without first talking to your doctor.
+If you have suicidal thoughts or actions, do not stop LYRICA or LYRICA CR without first talking to your doctor.

-LYRICA may cause swelling of your hands, legs and feet, which can be serious for people with heart problems.
-LYRICA may cause dizziness and sleepiness.
-You should not drive or work with machines until you know how LYRICA affects you.
-Also, tell your doctor right away about muscle pain or problems along with feeling sick and feverish, or any changes in your eyesight including blurry vision or if you have any kidney problems or get dialysis.
+LYRICA and LYRICA CR may cause dizziness and sleepiness.
+You should not drive or work with machines until you know how LYRICA or LYRICA CR affects you.
+Also, tell your doctor right away about muscle pain or problems along with feeling sick and feverish or any changes in your eyesight, including blurry vision or if you have any kidney problems or get dialysis.

 Some of the most common side effects of LYRICA are dizziness, blurry vision, weight gain, sleepiness, trouble concentrating, swelling of your hands and feet, dry mouth, and feeling “high.”
-If you have diabetes, tell your doctor about any skin sores.

-You may have a higher chance for swelling and hives if you are also taking angiotensin-converting enzyme (ACE) inhibitors so tell your doctor if you are taking these medications.
-You may have a higher chance of swelling of your hands or feet or gaining weight if you are also taking certain diabetes medicines.
-Do not drink alcohol while on LYRICA.
-You may have a higher chance for dizziness and sleepiness if you take LYRICA with alcohol, narcotic pain medicines, or medicines for anxiety.
+You may have a higher chance for swelling and hives if you are also taking angiotensin-converting enzyme (ACE) inhibitors, so tell your doctor if you are taking these medications.
+You may have a higher chance of swelling of your hands or feet or gaining weight if you are also taking Avandia (rosiglitazone), Avandamet (contains rosiglitazone and metformin), or Actos (pioglitazone).
+Do not drink alcohol while on LYRICA or LYRICA CR.
+You may have a higher chance for dizziness and sleepiness if you take LYRICA or LYRICA CR with alcohol, narcotic pain medicines, or medicines for anxiety.

-Before you start LYRICA, tell your doctor if you are planning to father a child, or if you are pregnant, or plan to become pregnant.
-Breastfeeding is not recommended while taking LYRICA.
-If you have had a drug or alcohol problem, you may be more likely to misuse LYRICA.
+Before you start LYRICA or LYRICA CR, tell your doctor if you are planning to father a child, if you are pregnant, or plan to become pregnant.
+Breastfeeding is not recommended while taking LYRICA or LYRICA CR.
+If you have had a drug or alcohol problem, you may be more likely to misuse LYRICA or LYRICA CR.

-In studies, a specific type of blood vessel tumor was seen in mice, but not in rats.
+In studies, a specific type of blood vessel tumor was seen in mice.
 The meaning of these findings in humans is not known.

-Do not stop taking LYRICA without talking to your doctor.
-If you stop suddenly you may have headaches, nausea, diarrhea, trouble sleeping, increased sweating, or you may feel anxious.
+Do not stop taking LYRICA or LYRICA CR without talking to your doctor.
+If you stop suddenly, you may have headaches, nausea, diarrhea, trouble sleeping, increased sweating, or you may feel anxious.
 If you have epilepsy, you may have seizures more often.

-LYRICA is indicated to treat fibromyalgia, diabetic nerve pain, spinal cord injury nerve pain and pain after shingles.
-LYRICA is also indicated to treat partial onset seizures in adults with epilepsy who take 1 or more drugs for seizures.
+LYRICA is indicated to treat fibromyalgia, diabetic nerve pain, spinal cord injury nerve pain, and pain after shingles in adult patients.
+LYRICA is also indicated to treat partial onset seizures in patients 4 years of age and older with epilepsy who take 1 or more other drugs for seizures.